Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Virus Checking

 Virus Checker Updates: Virus checkers need to be kept up to date.
-We used to load new data files at least every month and typically another 250 viruses were included every month.
-We now update weekly.
-We also run tests to ensure that it is configured correctly and detects test viruses after every update using the EICAR standard test virus.
+We also run tests to ensure that it is configured correctly and detects test viruses periodically using the EICAR standard test virus.
 Do we get viruses sent to us by students and detect them?
 Yes.
-The most serious instance last year was with a student who had been forced to use a friends laptop because of problems with their own machine.
+The most serious instance recently was with a student who had been forced to use a friends laptop because of problems with their own machine.
 It was not protected and had become infected with a macro virus and we were sent three infected files all of which McAfee detected.
 We relented in the circumstances and said we would accept clean copies if they could be provided but unfortunately by the time the student got back to the machine it had been wiped clean by the virus and all their work with it.

 4. Getting off to the Right Start with your Students